Bamboo Buildings from Around the World That Redefine Modern Architecture

-The compound consists of a carports and three sleeping pavilions located in each of the four corners of the site.
-At the center is a two-story pavilion containing dinning and living room facilities and an elevated studio.
+The compound consists of a carport and three sleeping pavilions located in each of the four corners of the site.
+At the center is a two-story pavilion containing dining and living room facilities and an elevated studio.
 The staircase connecting the second and first floor rises from an elliptical pond.

 11. Smart House, China

 This eco-friendly bamboo house was designed by a team of student from Tongji University in Shanghai.
 The home operates with solar power in order to compete in the Europe Solar Decathlon Competition back in 2010.

 12. Bamboo Structure Project, Iran, by Pouya Khazaeli Parsa